MrFlynn/Minecraft-Biome-Traveler/README.md

 #### Compatibility:
-The program has only been tested with Minecraft version 1.8.9 and snapshot 15w51b.
-However, it should work with all snapshots and versions between 1.8.9 and snapshot 15w51b.
+The program has only been tested with Minecraft version 1.8.9 and snapshot 16w02a.
+However, it should work with all snapshots and versions between 1.8.9 and snapshot 16w02a.
 It is unknown whether or not it will work with other versions.

 The compiled EXE should work with Windows 7+, however it has only been tested with Windows 10 Build 10586.

+The Linux executable should work on most distributions (Debian, RHEL, SLES, SUSE, etc. based).
+It has only been tested in Ubuntu 15.10.

 #### License:
 This program is under the MIT license.
 More details are in the LICENSE file.